druide/citare-scriptum/README.md

 understands `.groc.json`) and have the following changes:

 - comments are processed by [marked](https://github.com/chjj/marked) github flavored markdown
+- multiline comments are used for documentation too
 - code is highlighted by [highlight.js](https://github.com/isagalaev/highlight.js) javascript syntax highlighter
-- default style is changed to look more like [lit](https://github.com/apres/lit.js)
+- Default light style, Callout style
 - table of contents includes all the files with all the titles from project
 - `{{TOC}}` tag to insert auto generated table of contents in your markdown
 - `[Any Title]` syntax for auto linking to any title in the project (for now citare does